Livin' For the City 2009

 Hartmann Center Gallery, Bradley University

 As with art, one may ask, what is the purpose of cats, and how can we assess their value?
-Unlike other domesticated animals, such as horses or cows, they have no specific function in contemporary American culture.
-Cats are unpredictable; they may be static, sleeping up to 20 hours a day, or highly active at times — sometimes late into the night.
+Unlike other domesticated animals, such as horses or cows, they have no applied use in contemporary American culture.
+Cats are unpredictable and generally not easy to train.
+They may be static, sleeping up to 20 hours a day, or highly active at odd hours.
 Unless one is involved in breeding or competitive showings, a cat’s value depends completely on personal, purely emotional, projection.

-For this installation SIMPARCH was influenced by the Hartmann building’s interior—cozy carpet everywhere, even carpeted walls—and translated that into the gallery space.
-This intimate gallery seemed an appropriate place for small, tamed creatures to operate, play, and lounge.
-The result was a fuzzy cityscape that looks to “catastrophic urbanism” as inspiration.
-This potential catopia was designed with notions of poor planning and unrestrained development.
-Taking a cue from the Theater Department that occupies the building, this psuedo city was a stage set awaiting its performers.
+For this installation SIMPARCH worked site-specifically, taking cues from the Hartmann building’s interior—wall-to-wall carpet, including carpeted walls, so carpet became a key element in this cat-friendly installation.
+Cats could operate, play, and lounge at will.
+The intention was to create a Catopia by using “catastrophic urbanism” as inspiration, complete with poor planning and unrestrained development.
+Taking a cue from the Theater Department that occupies this building, this plush pseudo city is a stage set awaiting its performers.